l1542470446/myscripts/README.md

 # shellscripts
-this is a common scripts storeroom
+this is a common shell scripts storeroom